 Plan ahead!
 Understand your benefits like maternity coverage and insurance deductibles.
 Then establish a separate savings account and set up direct deposit from your paycheck so that you never “miss” the money.

 Take advantage of Roth IRA and 529 college savings plans, which enable you to save money tax-free.
 Some employers will even match your IRA contribution.
+At a minimum, an online savings account is essential.
+Look for one that offers a high interest rate and is secure and flexible.
+See Credit Donkey's top 5 picks here.

 Don’t be afraid to purchase used gear or accept hand-me-down gear, with the exception of course, of car seats.
 NEVER buy a used car seat or accept a hand-me-down car seat unless you are 100% certain of its history, meaning that it has never been in a car accident and is not expired or recalled.